 4.2.1 Role of Centrelink

 Centrelink is a delivery point for payments and services available to Australian families.
-Centrelink operates under the governance of DHS.
+Centrelink operates under the governance of Services Australia.

 Parents lodge claims for PLP through Online Services or Centrelink Service Centres.
 Centrelink determines eligibility and provides PPL funding amounts (1.1.P.180) to employers to enable them to provide PLP to their employees.